apamo/QlikSenseCM2SaaS/Section Access.md

 ### **2. Different custom IdP between client-managed and SaaS**

-&nbsp;
+In this case, the original SA security table used in client-managed isn't 100% compatible with SaaS so it needs to be adjusted.

 ![Example of different IdP in client-managed and SaaS deployment](https://user-images.githubusercontent.com/10588391/168803378-6c2ecdec-8dc4-4ad8-acbe-d98b9aedcaed.png)

 &nbsp;

-In this case, the original SA table used in client-managed isn't 100% compatible with SaaS so it needs to be adjusted.
 - Most likely we'll have a conflict in the field USER.ID.
 The original values won't match the values stored in your IdP connected to SaaS, and so this column needs to be mapped against the new values in your IdP.
 Alternatively, the original values could be mapped in the IdP in SaaS but this requires working with the IdP configuration e.g. Okta, Auth0, ADFS, etc. rather than making changes in the authorization script.
 - For an alternate way to verify user identity using email address, see the field USER.EMAIL.
 Using USER.EMAIL instead of USERID is more practical and recommended in SaaS.
 - Generally speaking, use either USERID or USER.EMAIL (not both) for user-level security